Green Surgery Challenge

 The challenge launched on 3rd February 2021 at an online event, hosted by the Royal College of Surgeons England (RCSEng) with Ms Victoria Pegna, co-founder of the Sustainability in Surgery working group and the President of RCSEng, Professor Neil Mortensen.
 The event included:

 - an introduction to green surgery from Professor Mahmood Bhutta & Sustainable Surgery Fellow, Chantelle Rizan, from Brighton & Sussex Medical School

 - information on how to get involved in the challenge by Dr Olivia Bush, Clinical Programme Director at the Centre for Sustainable Healthcare.

 Teams applied to enter the Green Surgery Challenge by submitting an idea for what area of the surgical pathway their team decided to focus on to make it "greener" and more sustainable...and why.

-6 teams will be selected to receive mentoring from sustainable healthcare specialists (who are both clinicians and sustainability consultants) at the Centre for Sustainable Healthcare to hone a specific question, devise a project, implement the project and measure the outcomes over a 10-week period.
-The teams will be introduced to sustainable quality improvement (SusQI) methodology; a methodology devised to create sustainable transformation.
+6 teams were selected to receive mentoring from sustainable healthcare specialists (who are both clinicians and sustainability consultants) at the Centre for Sustainable Healthcare to hone a specific question, devise a project, implement the project and measure the outcomes over a 10-week period.
+The teams were introduced to sustainable quality improvement (SusQI) methodology; a methodology devised to create sustainable transformation.

 All 6 teams will present their work at a high profile judging and award event held in partnership with the Royal College of Surgeons, England; this will be an opportunity to showcase the projects and the achievements of the teams and to catalyse culture change within the surgical community.